jentrialgo/topo_visualizer/README.md

 ## Project Structure

+*   **`index.html`:** The HTML file that contains the basic structure of the page, including the container for the 3D scene, the dropdown menu, the input fields, the generate button, and the metrics display.
+*   **`style.css`:** The CSS file that contains the styles for the page.
 *   **`main.js`:** Contains the core JavaScript code for the application, including:
     *   Three.js setup and rendering.
     *   UI event handling.
     *   Graph generation functions (e.g., `generateRing`, `generateMesh`).
     *   Metric calculation functions (e.g., `calculateGraphMetrics`, `bfs`).
     *   Visualization functions (e.g., `visualizeGraph`, `clearVisualization`).
-*   **`index.html`:** The HTML file that will contain the basic structure of the page, including the container for the 3D scene, the dropdown menu, the input fields, the generate button, and the metrics display.
-* **`style.css`:** (You'll need to create this) The CSS file that will contain the styles for the page.

 ## Development Notes